nick-lefley-iw/br-iw/README.md

 ## To Set-Up and Run

-1. Check out this repository recursively:
+1. Check out this repository:

-  `git clone --recursive git@github.com:nick-lefley-iw/br-iw.git`.
+  `git clone git@github.com:nick-lefley-iw/br-iw.git`.

 2. Change directory to `br-iw`.

+3. Install dependencies from requirements.txt with `pip install -r requirements.txt`.

-3. Run `python3 -m Source.order`.
+4. Run `python3 -m Source.order`.

 ## Contribution Requirements

-**Keep code consistent** with mine, using PyCharm's inbuilt linter as a guide.
++ **Keep code consistent** with mine, using PyCharm's inbuilt linter as a guide.
++ Run all tests using `pytest -m tests`.
+Any failures will result in pull requests being rejected.

 ## Brief Code Breakdown